The Man McMaster Couldn't Fire

 “It’s a very important position and essentially it’s a deep cull,” said a White House colleague who has known Cohen-Watnick for years.
 “It’s an early pick.”
 This official described Cohen-Watnick as someone who would seem like a natural choice for the job in five or 10 years’ time, but not now.

 “It is noteworthy that someone with very limited experience (a very junior GG-12 in DIA) is appointed to such a senior and critical position,” said Doug Wise, who was for a time Flynn’s top deputy at the DIA .
 (GG-12 is the equivalent of an Army captain in the DIA; Cohen-Watnick’s rank before he left was actually GS-13, equivalent to a major, according to a source familiar with his career).
-“This is especially noteworthy when you compare Cohen to some of the individuals who have served in that position, George Tenet, David Shedd, Mary Sturtevant, Stephen Slick and other very experienced officers were already members of the Senior Intelligence Service when they were appointed.
+“This is especially noteworthy when you compare Cohen to some of the individuals who have served in that position, George Tenet, David Shedd, Mary Sturtevant, Stephen Slick, and other very experienced officers were already members of the Senior Intelligence Service when they were appointed.
 These and the other officers who served in that position were career intelligence officials with serious credentials, demonstrated maturity, and a wealth of experience."

 One way or another, Michael Flynn seems to have elevated Cohen-Watnick to his high station in the Trump administration.
 What remains a mystery is who exactly has protected him since Flynn went down, and why.